Martin322s/meme-lounge/README.md

 - Check that all fields are filled before sending the request.
 - Send a PUT request to update the meme.
 - Redirect the user to the Details page upon successful update.

+## 10. Delete Meme (10 pts)

+- Available to logged-in users who have created the meme.
+- Display a confirmation dialog before deleting a meme.
+- Send a DELETE request to delete the meme.
+- Redirect the user to the All Memes page upon successful deletion.